A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 • Gridlocked perpetual problems are perpetual problems that have been mishandled and have essentially calcified into something “uncomfortable.”
 When a couple tries to discuss a gridlocked issue, it may feel like they are “spinning their wheels” and getting nowhere.
 The nature of gridlock is that hidden agendas underlie the issue.
 That that is needed to be explored.

-The key issue to understand is that what matters most is not solving perpetual problems, but rather the affect with which they are discussed.
+The key issue to understand is that what matters most is not solving perpetual problems, but rather the effect with which they are discussed.
 The goal should be to establish a dialogue about the perpetual problem that communicates acceptance of your partner with compassion, affection, and even humor and amusement.
-In that way the couple learn to live and actively cope with the unresolvable problem rather than allowing it to fall into the condition of gridlock.
+In that way, the couple learns to live and actively cope with the unresolvable problem rather than allowing it to fall into the condition of gridlock.
 Gridlocked discussions only lead to painful exchanges or icy silence, and almost always involve the Four Horsemen (criticism, contempt, stonewalling, and defensiveness).

 Build and Develop Intimacy